What Is a Birth Injury?

 Birth Defect

-A birth defect usually forms while a baby is still in the womb.
-According to the Centers for Disease Control and Prevention (CDC), birth defects typically develop within the first three months of pregnancy.
 Factors like family medical history, maternal health conditions, smoking, alcohol, or drug use may increase the risk of birth defects.

 Birth Injury

-Causes of Birth Injuries
+What Causes Birth Injuries?

 Fetal Risk Factors

-- Breech (buttocks or feet first) delivery
+- Breech (buttocks- or feet-first) delivery

 - Decreased blood flow (ischemia)